 - Go on a Butterfly Farm tour

-Even if you don’t decide to make this area your destination of choice in Maui, I’d still recommend spending an evening in Lahaina for some ice cream on Front Street or a day on Kaanapali Beach.
+Even if you don’t decide to make this area your destination in Maui, I’d still recommend spending an evening in Lahaina for some ice cream on Front Street or a day on Kaanapali Beach.

 It’s a beautiful part of the island with a ton to do.
 But, if you’ve settled on spending your trip here, these are some of the best accommodations in town:

-- Best Budget Hotel: Old Lahaina House – This lovely accommodation is next to historic Lahaina town.
+- Budget Hotel: Old Lahaina House – This lovely accommodation is next to historic Lahaina town.
 All guest rooms are decorated with island-inspired decor and have their private bathrooms.
 All guests can enjoy the outdoor pool, but you’re also just a five-minute walk away from the beach.

-- Best Mid-Range Hotel: Sheraton Maui Resort & Spa – This is my pick for the best mid-range hotel in Maui.
+- Mid-Range Hotel: Sheraton Maui Resort & Spa – This is my pick for the best mid-range hotel in Maui.
 The hotel features five on-site restaurants and bars, an outdoor pool, a fitness center, spacious rooms, and fun activities like hula classes.
 In the evening, you can enjoy a meal at the hotel’s Cliff Dive Grill during the nightly cliff diving ceremony.

-- Best Luxury Hotel: Hyatt Regency Maui Resort & Spa – If you’re searching for a luxury beach resort that the entire family can enjoy, check out the Hyatt Regency Maui Resort & Spa.
+- Luxury Hotel: Hyatt Regency Maui Resort & Spa – If you’re searching for a luxury beach resort that the entire family can enjoy, check out the Hyatt Regency Maui Resort & Spa.
 Amenities at the Hyatt Regency Maui Resort & Spa include a full-service spa, private balconies, multiple restaurants, and a water park.
 The water park is like a mini theme park and features rope bridges and a lava tube slide.

 See Related: Do You Need a Car in Maui?